upenndigitalscholarship/dsfellows/week_3_agenda.md

 + Looking at *Sir Charles Grandison*, what are some ways you might read through?
 Where do the footnotes direct you?
 + What do the tables/indices at the back do?
 + Where do we think Johnson found his quotes?
-+ What are some ways one might read through *Clarissa*?
-Where do the footnotes direct you?
 + Definitions for "plication" and "quaggy" in Johnson: difficulties of life without keyword search
 + "A study of *Clarissa* [another of Richardson's novels] alongside the Dictionary shows that nearly all of Johnson’s quotations from *Clarissa* were lifted directly from the table, the *index rerum*, with only a couple of notable exceptions."
 (Valenza, *How Literature Becomes Knowledge*, 219)
 + Analogy to database/keyword search?